nodeshift/nodejs-reference-architecture/docs/functional-components/scaling-multi-threading.md

 concurrent requests on that single thread.

 At the same time that does not mean that Node.js applications/solutions are `single-threaded`.
-Today's computers provide multipe concurrent threads of execution (either with multiple cores and/or cores that can support multiple concurrent threads of execution) and Node.js applications have long exploited those additional threads by running multiple Node.js instances.
+Today's computers provide multiple concurrent threads of execution (either with multiple cores and/or cores that can support multiple concurrent threads of execution) and Node.js applications have long exploited those additional threads by running multiple Node.js instances.